core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Revised presentation of the algorithm for processing incoming requests.

-* Guidelines for proxies on establishing/using OSCORE with an origin server.
+* Added guidelines for proxies on establishing/using OSCORE with an origin server.

+* Added example of message exchange with two forward-proxies.

 * Minor clarifications and editorial improvements.